Viatorus/emio/docs/API.md

 ### Scanner

-There exists a scanner for builtin types like char and integers.
+There exists scanner for builtin types like char, string and integers.
 Support for other types (e.g. float) is planned.

 Use `is_scanner_v<Type>` to check if a type is scannable.